shivkumarganesh/Notifications/README.md

 The implementation for the same are pretty easy and straight forward.
 Import the NotifyMe.js from the dist folder and prepare the object to be passes to it.

-A typical implementation looks something like this.
+A typical implementation looks something like this.[Sample can be found in index.html]

 ```js
 (function(){